 The first PROMS survey is sent 7 days after the procedure date

 Requests for surveys need to be scheduled before this date

 You can add a request and then optionally fill out the other INSIGHTS details later.

-We make consent clear via SMS when you request a PROMS survey from a patient.
-If the patient does not consent and answer the survey, they will not be contacted further.
+We send a clear SMS when you request a PROMS survey from a patient.
+If the patient chooses not to answer the survey, they will not be contacted further.

 We recommend you or your practice admin team discuss PROMS requests during an appointment with a patient;

 That way your team can explain that the surveys have been designed to enable the doctor to check in on their recovery and overall well being